AnsonYua/cardGameMobile/designRef/doc/animationFlow.md

 Inside `BoardScene.updateSlots()`:

-- Builds two references:
-  - `activeAttackNote`: latest attack note for UI/indicator (ignores `battleEnd`).
-  - `pendingAttackSnapshotNote`: latest attack note for animation snapshots (allows `battleEnd`).
 - `AnimationOrchestrator.run()` performs:
-  1) Prepare phase for all handlers (battle snapshots captured here).
+  1) Prepare phase for all handlers (attack context + battle snapshots captured here).
   2) Notification handler, then stat-change handler, then battle handler.
 - This preserves the ordering: play animations before battle resolution when both exist.
 - The orchestrator chains runs so a new `run()` call waits for the previous one to finish.